 There are extraordinarily well preserved and interesting ruins such as the Triumphal Arch, the Light House, theatre, the Boule (council house), the colonnaded high street, a temple, and numerous chapels.

-But great portion, even commercial harbour of the ancient city rendered by the shifting sands.
+But great portion, even commercial harbor of the ancient city rendered by the shifting sands.

 Mettius Modestus Triumphal Arch